pkolaczk/fclones/README.md

 [MetroHash](http://www.jandrewrogers.com/2015/05/27/metrohash/) hash function
 is used and you don't need to worry about hash collisions.
 At 10<sup>15</sup> files, the probability of collision is 0.000000001, without taking into account the requirement for the files to also match by size.

+## Tuning
+At the moment, tuning is possible only for desired parallelism level.
+The `--threads` parameter controls the sizes of the internal thread-pool(s).
+This can be used to reduce parallelism level when you don't want `fclones` to impact performance of your system too much, e.g. when you need to do some other work at the same time.
+It is also recommended to reduce the parallelism level if you need to reduce memory usage.

+When using `fclones` up to version 0.6.x to deduplicate files of sizes of at least a few MBs each
+on spinning drives (HDD), it is recommended to set `--threads 1`, because accessing big files from multiple threads on HDD can be much slower than single-threaded access (YMMV, this is heavily OS-dependent, 2x-10x performance differences have been reported).

+Since version 0.7.0, fclones uses separate per-device thread-pools for final hashing and it will automatically tune the level of parallelism, memory buffer sizes and partial hashing sizes based on the device type.
+These automatic settings can be overriden with `-threads` as well.

+The following options can be passed to `--threads`.
+The more specific options override the less specific ones.
+- `main:<value>` – sets the size of the main thread-pool used for random I/O: directory tree scanning, file metadata fetching and partial hashing.
+   These operations typically benefit from high parallelism level, even on spinning drives.
+Unset by default.
+- `dev:<device>:<value>` – sets the size of the thread-pool used for sequential I/O
+   on the block device with the given name.
+The name of the device is OS-dependent.
+   Note this is not the same as the partition name or mount point.
+- `ssd:<value>` – sets the size of the thread-pools used for sequential I/O on solid-state drives.
+Unset by default.
+- `hdd:<value>` – sets the size of the thread-pools used for sequential I/O on spinning drives.
+Defaults to 1.
+- `unknown:<value>` –  sets the size of the thread-pools used for sequential I/O on devices of unknown type.
+Defaults to 1.
+   Sometimes the device type can't be determined e.g. if it is mounted as NAS.
+- `default:<value>` – sets the size to be used by all unset options
+- `<value>` - same as `default:<value>`

+## Examples
+To limit the parallelism level for random I/O access to 1:

+    fclones <paths> --threads main:1

+To limit the parallelism level for sequential I/O access for all SSD devices (applies to the final full-content hashing):

+    fclones <paths> --threads ssd:1

+To set the parallelism level to 2 for sequential I/O access for `/dev/sda` block device:

+    fclones <paths> --threads dev:/dev/sda:2

+Multiple `--threads` options can be used together:

+    fclones <paths> --threads main:16 ssd:4 hdd:1

 ## Benchmarks
 Different duplicate finders were given a task to find duplicates in a large set of files.